GoogleCloudPlatform/recaptcha-enterprise-react-native/README.md

 ```

 > [!NOTE]
-> You must use the reCAPTCHA client only once during the lifetime of your app.
+> You must initialize the reCAPTCHA client only once during the lifetime of your app.

 ### 3. Fetch Token